michaldudak/react-redux-training/README.md

-# Angular JS Training
+# Angular JS Training in React
-This application is used for Angular JS training in [Future Processing](http://www.future-processing.com).
+This application was used for Angular JS training in [Future Processing](http://www.future-processing.com) but now it's helping me to learn React.

 ## Setup
 To run the project, you need to have node.js installed on your machine.
 Head over to http://nodejs.org/ to get the latest version.